- #1 – Don’t Be A “Main-Roader”

 The mom ‘n pop shops that are down the small roads, the alleys… the places that don’t even look like restaurants, are the absolute best places.
 The food is usually cheaper, and far higher quality.

-But of courses there is a huge catch — they usually don’t speak English, don’t have English menus, or even have no photos in their menus.
+But of course there is a huge catch — they usually don’t speak English, don’t have English menus, or even have no photos in their menus.

 They’re the best, most interesting places, but are also the most difficult to enjoy if you don’t speak Japanese.